 7. Clarification around unilateral EOTs

 Clause 34.5 of AS 4000 gives the superintendent the right to grant an EOT, even where the contractor is not entitled to one or none has been claimed.
-In addition, clause 20 requires the superintendent to fulfill all aspects of its role and functions reasonably and in good faith.
+In addition, clause 20 requires the superintendent to fulfil all aspects of its role and functions reasonably and in good faith.

 Read in combination, these provisions can be interpreted to mean that the superintendent can be required to grant an EOT, even where none has been claimed.
 In turn, this means that a claim by the principal for liquidated damages can sometimes be defeated (even where no EOT has been claimed).